whoisryosuke/gatsby-documentation-starter/README.md

 1. `npm run develop`
 1. View your documentation: http://localhost:8000

-Check out the [example branch](https://github.com/whoisryosuke/gatsby-documentation-starter/tree/example) to see the demo.
+Check out the [example branch](https://github.com/whoisryosuke/gatsby-documentation-starter/tree/example) to see the source code of [the demo](https://gatsby-documentation-starter.netlify.com/).

 ### Creating documentation